tv4you2016/squeezelite-esp32/README.md

 Depending on the hardware connected to the ESP32, you can send audio to a local DAC, to SPDIF or to a Bluetooth speaker.
 The bare minimum required hardware is a WROVER module with 4MB of Flash and 4MB of PSRAM (https://www.espressif.com/en/products/modules/esp32).
 With that module standalone, just apply power and you can stream to a Bluetooth speaker.
 You can also send audio to most I2S DAC as well as to SPDIF receivers using just a cable or an optical transducer.

+Note that streaming **to** a Bluetooth speaker is not the main purpose and remains experimental, so your mileage will vary.
+We will not work on improving or fixing that feature, please don't open issues about that.

 But squeezelite-esp32 is highly extensible and you can add

 - [Buttons](#buttons) and [Rotary Encoder](#rotary-encoder) and map/combine them to various functions (play, pause, volume, next ...)